hfaarcom/haffar-docs/README.md

 its so easy to read
 and u can check every table and its fields and data type —--------------------------------

+6- when add new product the fields that the user gonna fill

+have to be dynamic!

+you gonna see that in this docs

 # 1- products endpoints:
 -------------------------------